 - how can I minimise this data?
 Try to limit the data to those data that contribute to answering the research question

 - are these data that I have collected myself (primary data), or existing data from other scientific research or from existing databases (such as patient data in a hospital, Crossroads Bank companies register, etc.) (secondary data or further processing)?

 - do I need to process raw personal data, or can I work with pseudonymised data after collection?

 - does the way in which I process the personal data entail risks for the data subjects?
 For example, will you gather sensitive personal data?
 Will you collect personal data from vulnerable persons or from minors?
 Will systematic monitoring be done, etc.?

 - on what legal basis am I basing my personal data processing?

 - how will I inform the data subjects in a transparent manner?

 - are the personal data shared with other people within or outside Ghent University?

 - what are the roles of these persons and/or institutions or organisations, and have the necessary agreements been drawn up for this?

-- will I collaborate with other researchers, institutions or organisations outside the European Economic Area (EEA)?
+- will I collaborate with other researchers, institutions or organisations or transfer personal data outside the European Economic Area (EEA)?